MegaBitmap/PS2-SNL/README.md

 The full-install size (SNL, Enceladus, and all device drivers) is less than 1.4MB and can be installed on a memory card.
 The Lua interface code totals to around 300 lines which makes mods easy.
 LaunchELF's text editor paired with a USB keyboard allows changes to be made from the PS2 itself.
-The included version of neutrino is modified to read files from the same directory avoiding the need for subfolders.

 ## Controls: